Other Disneyland Discounts and Deals

 Special Surprises: Gift Baskets and More

-If you are staying at one of the official Disney hotels, Disneyland Vacation Planning can arrange for gift baskets, cookies and milk, balloons and other treats to be delivered to your room.
-The prices are pretty high but what a fun surprise!
-Order in advance through Vacation Planning at 714-300-PLAN (7526).
+If you are staying at one of the official Disney hotels, Disney Floral & Gifts can arrange for gift baskets, cookies and milk, balloons and other treats to be delivered to your room.
+The prices are pretty high, but what a fun surprise!

 More Romantic Ideas

 Want more romantic ideas for a Disneyland vacation?
-Click here for ideas on great places to propose, romantic places to eat and fun things for couples to do.
+Check out MouseSavers’ ideas for great places to propose, romantic places to eat and fun things for couples to do.

 Strollers